 Although I didn’t have a formal education in HR, nor were the letters “H” or “R” in any of my job titles, I knew my professional experiences could translate well to a people operations position.
 The key is being able to translate your experiences in a way that requires the Hiring Manager who reviews your resume to easily make the connection between what you did in your previous jobs with the position for which you are applying.

-Red Clover prides itself on being a firm that hires consultants who bring diversity of thought and experiences to the role and to the client.
+Red Clover, an HR firm in New Jersey, prides itself on being a firm that hires consultants who bring diversity of thought and experiences to the role and to the client.
 Managing Director Jen L’Estrange believes her ability to hire diverse leaders outside of the world of Corporate Human Resources sets Red Clover apart from other consulting firms on the market.
 That diversity of thought is how Red Clover positions itself in its marketing and candidate sourcing; so if you can find a company that values your experiences outside the HR field, then that’s a company you want to research.

 As someone who made the career change to a very satisfying HR consulting role at a firm that respects and values my unique perspective, here are four things you need to do before you take that leap!